-- May be used to take NONGAME fish and shrimp only. - May not be longer than 20 feet. - May not have mesh exceeding 1/2-inch square. - Must be manually operated. - In SALT WATER, NONGAME fish may be taken by seine for BAIT PURPOSES only.
+- Legal only for taking NONGAME fish and other aquatic animal life. - · May not be longer than 20 feet. - May not have mesh exceeding 1/2-inch square. - Must be manually operated. - In SALT WATER, NONGAME fish and other aquatic animal life may be taken by seine for BAIT PURPOSES only.